This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons parmesan freshly grated from a block or mince pre-grated

 - 1 tablespoon mayonnaise

-- Combine parmesan and mayonnaise.
+- Prepare bread: Combine parmesan and mayonnaise.
 Spread evenly over one side of each slice of bread.

-- On hot panini or stovetop grill, place bread with parmesan and mayonnaise side down on hot surface.
+- Cook sandwich: Place half of the prepared bread, with the parmesan and mayonnaise side down, on the hot griddle surface.
 Layer with slices of cheddar and gouda.
-Top with remaining piece of bread, parmesan and mayonnaise side up.
+Top with the remaining piece of bread, parmesan and mayonnaise side up.

 - Flip: When the bottom has turned a lovely golden brown, use a spatula to flip but do not press down on the sandwich.
 Allow the second side to toast until the bottom is golden brown and the cheese inside is fully melted.

 - Serve: Carefully cut in half with a serrated edge knife and serve immediately.